State Entropy Regularization for Robust Reinforcement Learning: Experiments

 \subsection{Pusher experiment}

 The code for our experiments is based on the CleanRL codebase \cite{huang2022cleanrl}, which is released under the MIT License \footnote{https://github.com/vwxyzjn/cleanrl} We use PPO with a recurrent network for all baselines.
 Note that it is known that to maximize state entropy over finite number of rollouts, a non-Markovian policy is necessary.
 State entropy is calculated over the puck's x,y positions.

-The obstacle is composed of three axis-aligned blocks with width 3cm, centered at (0.52, -0.24), (0.55, -0.21) and (0.58, -0.18).
+\textbf{Transition kernel perturbation (wall):} The obstacle is composed of three axis-aligned blocks with width 3cm, centered at (0.52, -0.24), (0.55, -0.21) and (0.58, -0.18).
 These positions are roughly along the perpendicular bisector of the line between the puck’s initial position and the goal.
 We used 200 episodes of length 100 for evaluating each method.
 As in \cite{eysenbach2022maximum}, to decrease the variance in the results, we fixed the initial state of each episode:

+\textbf{Action robust baseline \citep{Chen2019}} We ran as a baseline both PRMDP and NRMDP.
+To ensure a fair comparison we implemented the following modifications: \begin{itemize} \item Larger networks: We increased the width of all neural networks to 256 units. \item hyperparameter sweep: we swept for exploration noise $\in [0.2,0.6,1]$, learning rate $\in [1e-3,5e-4,1e-4]$ and batch size $\in [256, 512,1024]$ \item Check-pointing: we saved both the best performing checkpoint during training (evaluated in the nominal environment) and the last iteration checkpoint.
+We evaluated both of them in the perturbed environment and showed the better of the two. \end{itemize}

+\textbf{Reward shift:} The original goal was located at (0.66, -0.35).
+In the reward shift experiment, a new goal is randomly sampled uniformly from the circumference of a circle with radius r centered at the original goal location.
+For each radius in [0.1,0.15] we randomly sample 200 goals, evaluate once per goal, and report the average performance across all goals.

 \textbf{Number of rollouts ablation, Fig.~\ref{fig:pusher}(b).} To ensure a fair comparison, we fix the total batch size to 32 across all variants.
 For a variant using $x$ rollouts per entropy estimate, we divide the 32 rollouts into $\frac{32}{x}$ non-overlapping groups of size $x$, and compute the intrinsic reward separately for each group.
 As the number of rollouts affects the scale of the intrinsic reward, we tune the temperature individually for each variant.